Our expert pergola ideas will help you create a covered arbor that adds privacy, shade and scent – a tantalising project for any garden.

-Read on to discover our curated selection of the best pergolas for all garden ideas and styles.
+Discover our curated selection of the best pergolas to fit with a wide variety of garden ideas and styles.

 1. Make sure your pergola is the perfect size for the space